br197/portfolio-broundtree/docs/assignments/assignment5.md

 - Improvements & Tradeoffs
     - Add a short tutorial section that explains milestones and how certain user actions can be unlocked.
 However, a tradeoff is that this will add complexity to the web app UI interface (by adding another element to the navigation bar for the tutorial page), which could decrease the pleasantness of the app UI for my target user (immigrants) since it may look too overwhelming.
     - The large error message pop up, althought very noticeable, can reduces the pleasantness the user feels when using the app as it obstructs their view and can become obnoxious as it loudly points out a user making a mistake in their user action.
 I could make this error message pop up smaller to make it more pleasant at the expense of a lesser information scent as the message will not be as noticeable to hint the user did something wrong.
+    - Add a tutorial/help page to the app

 **Efficiency**
 - Support